-- 5.2 An AI should understand the relationship among the relevant parties in handling a trust or nominee account.
-There should be satisfactory evidence of the identity of the trustees or nominees, and the persons on whose behalf they are acting, as well as the details of the nature of the trust or other similar arrangements in place. - 5.3 Specifically, the identification of a trust should include the trustees, protectors, settlors/grantors and beneficiaries.
-Beneficiaries should be identified as far as possible where defined, and in any case should be identified before any payment is made to them out of the trust account.
+- 5.1 This section should be read in conjunction with paragraph 5.17 to 5.20 of the Guideline. - 5.2 An AI should understand the relationship among the relevant parties in handling a trust or nominee account.
+There should be satisfactory evidence [IN 23] of the identity of the trustees or nominees, and the persons on whose behalf they are acting, as well as the details of the nature of the trust or other similar arrangements in place. - 5.3 Specifically, in relation to trusts, an AI should obtain satisfactory evidence of the identity of trustees, protectors [IN 24], settlors/grantors [IN 25] and beneficiaries.
+Beneficiaries should be identified as far as possible where defined [IN 26 & 27]. - 5.4 As with other types of customer, an AI should adopt a risk-based approach in relation to trusts and the persons connected with them.
+The extent of the due diligence process should therefore depend on such factors as the nature and complexity of the trust arrangement.